Foreign policy of Andreas Papandreou: Overview and themes

 Papandreou conducted, as his political party Panhellenic Socialist Movement (PASOK) affiliates touted, an "independent" and "multidimensional" foreign policy; however, even his more vigorous supporters admitted later that these characterizations meant "everything or nothing" due to the frequent inconsistencies and U-turns.

 Papandreou's foreign policy had two facets: international relations and domestic consumption.
 On the former, foreign politicians recognized his 'pragmatic' approach despite the frustration rising from his radical rhetoric and confrontational tactics.
 On the latter, he often utilized foreign policy by exaggerating the (real or not) national dangers to distract the Greeks from a domestic crisis.
 In the summer of 1982, Papandreou responded to bank employees' general strike "to take into consideration the crucial international crisis facing the nation."
 Later on, PASOK's poor performance in the municipal elections of 1982 prompted Papandreou to make appearances near Greece's borders as if the country was about to be under attack and appealed to Greek citizens living in the cities to "understand that the main issue that the country is facing is at this moment is defending national integrity."

 The rhetoric of Papandreou was that of a Third World populism infused with nationalism aimed against the imperialist forces represented by the United States and the European Economic Community (EEC).
-His statement best represents his nationalism: "Greece belongs to the Greeks."
+The statement best represents this was "Greece belongs to the Greeks."
 His position sharply contrasted with Karamanlis' assertion that "Greece belongs to the West," because he was unable to challenge Karamanlis' foreign policy directly.
 According to political scientist Takis Pappas, Papandreou saw radical polarization and political extremism as the only way to secure his path to power, believing that inflaming divisions within Greek politics would rally support for his cause.
 Nevertheless, on the most consequential aspects, Papandreou's actions, often contrary to his rhetoric, followed Karamanlis' policy by keeping Greece firmly committed to the North Atlantic Treaty Organization (NATO) alliance and EEC.